Full-Time Faculty Responsibilities

 3.1.
 ACADEMIC ADVISEMENT

 Seaver College considers academic advising to be a collaborative effort between faculty and staff.
-As it is important for students to be advised effectively in their general education requirements as well as in their major, each student has at least three advisors during the course of her/his Pepperdine experience.
+As it is important for students to be advised effectively in their general education requirements as well as in their major, each first-year student will have at least three advisors during the course of her/his Pepperdine experience.
 The following outline briefly describes the program of advisement.

 1. Incoming first-year students will be advised by their first-year seminar professor